CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 ## Scalar register allocation

-An assembler for ROCm format counts all SGPR registers and add extra registers (FLAT_SCRATCH, XNACK_MASK).
+The assembler for ROCm format counts all SGPR registers and add extra registers (FLAT_SCRATCH, XNACK_MASK).
 Special fields determines what extra SGPR registers (FLAT_SCRATCH, VCC and XNACK_MASK) has been added.
 The VCC register is included by default.